BeagleBoard

 The BeagleBoard is a low-power open-source single-board computer produced by Texas Instruments in association with Digi-Key and Newark element14.
-The BeagleBoard was also designed with open source software development in mind, and as a way of demonstrating the Texas Instrument's OMAP3530 system-on-a-chip.
+The BeagleBoard was also designed with open source software development in mind, and as a way of demonstrating the Texas Instruments OMAP3530 system-on-a-chip.
 The board was developed by a small team of engineers as an educational board that could be used in colleges around the world to teach open source hardware and software capabilities.
 It is also sold to the public under the Creative Commons share-alike license.
 The board was designed using Cadence OrCAD for schematics and Cadence Allegro for PCB manufacturing; no simulation software was used.

 Features

 The BeagleBoard measures approximately 75 by 75 mm and has all the functionality of a basic computer.
 The OMAP3530 includes an ARM Cortex-A8 CPU (which can run Linux, Minix, FreeBSD, OpenBSD, RISC OS, or Symbian; a number of unofficial Android ports exist), a TMS320C64x+ DSP for accelerated video and audio decoding, and an Imagination Technologies PowerVR SGX530 GPU to provide accelerated 2D and 3D rendering that supports OpenGL ES 2.0.
 Video out is provided through separate S-Video and HDMI connections.
 A single SD/MMC card slot supporting SDIO, a USB On-The-Go port, an RS-232 serial connection, a JTAG connection, and two stereo 3.5 mm jacks for audio in/out are provided.

 Built-in storage and memory are provided through a PoP chip that includes 256 MB of NAND flash memory and 256 MB of RAM (128 MB on earlier models).

 The board uses up to 2 W of power and can be powered from the USB connector, or a separate 5 V power supply.